 - Lock down your social media or at least be very careful about what you put out into the world.
 Hackers will use social media clues to gain a foothold in their phishing scams: for example, using a co-worker’s nickname or mentioning a recent event you attended can go a long way for a hacker who's trying to appear familiar to your firm.

-Read your firm’s policies
+Read and follow your firm’s policies

 They may seem cumbersome at times, yet as we’ve illustrated above, law firms have good reason for implementing and enforcing security protocols and policies; protect yourself and your firm by taking the time to review them.
 Know the repercussions for employees who fail to adhere - ensure you aren’t inadvertently committing violations that can you get you into trouble - or worse, bring trouble to your firm and clients.